xksteven/xksteven.github.io/_posts/2016-03-30-Intro-to-Web-Development.md

 In this section we will build a simple website which will be needed to test out the code later.
 First thing's first we need to pick an editor to write and work with.
 Notepad is okay, vim is good (best for working over a server), and my personal preference is [sublime](https://www.sublimetext.com/3).
 In sublime you can download packages to make building a website easier like emmet and even a package for assisting in code completion for D3.js.

-This first example is to get you to see something a bit more complicated than necessary and then we will strip away the unnecessary details
+This first example is to get you to see something a bit more complicated than necessary and then we will strip away the unnecessary details.

 {% highlight HTML %}
 <!DOCTYPE html>